Yoon-1023/Yoon-1023.github.io/research.md

 Supervisor: [Prof. Saverio Spagnolie](https://people.math.wisc.edu/~spagnolie/)

 Based on the general approach presented in [*A nematic liquid crystal with an immersed body: equilibrium, stress, and paradox*](#key-references) and [*Exact and approximate solutions for elastic interactions in a nematic liquid crystal*](#key-references), I examine the equilibrium configurations of a semi-infinite nematic liquid crystal with an immersed body in two dimensions, as well as the associated body forces, torques and tractions.
+Inspired by the previous work by Crowdy for  A complex variable approach is adopted

 ## Key Figures
 <div style="display: flex; flex-wrap: wrap; gap: 20px; align-items: center; justify-content: center;">